Worried that your child takes abuse from peers at school? Here's what to look for

 - Avoiding discussions about what they’re doing on their devices

 While displaying one or a few of these signs might be concerning for parents, that doesn’t necessarily mean a child is being bullied.
 But it’s important to take note of changing behaviors to ensure children can get the help they need.

-If you suspect a child might be the victim of bullying by their peers, your first instinct might be to confront the parent of the bully or bring it to a teacher or the principal’s attention.
+If you suspect a child might be the victim of bullying, your first instinct might be to confront the parent of the bully or bring it to a teacher or the principal’s attention.
 While this could be an effective strategy, it could also make things worse.